Choose the Best Insect Repellent

 Repellents With DEET: Are They Safe?

 DEET is safe when used according to directions.
-DEET should not be used on children younger than two months of age.
+DEET should not be used on children younger than 2 months of age.
 If you have a young child, apply the repellent to your hands first, then apply it to your child's skin.
-If your child is under two months old, protect them with mosquito netting.
+If your child is under 2 months old, protect them with mosquito netting.

 In rare cases, repellents with DEET may cause skin reactions.
 However, most of these cases have happened when the product was not used according to the directions, such as applying over broken skin, and using over many days without washing in between.

-If you think you have a reaction to a DEET product, wash the treated skin and contact a Poison Control Center near you: 1-800-222-1222 .
+If you think you have a reaction to a DEET product, wash the treated skin and contact your local poison control center.

 Using DEET Products Safely